9 entrepreneurship learning communities leading the industry forward

 After all, co-founder Chris Yeh wrote the book on blitzscaling, so you know you're getting the most relevant experience in this area.

-Through courses, connection, masterminds, and other community-based tools, Blitzscaling Academy has managed to help members get their businesses to market while providing ongoing support and learning opportunities.
+Through courses, connection, masterminds, and other community-based tools, Blitzscaling Academy has managed to help members get their businesses to market while providing ongoing support economic development, and learning opportunities.

 At Disco, we champion communities like Blitzscaling Academy for offering a whole suite of learning experiences.
 As we mentioned earlier, learning is not one-dimensional, and communities don't converse with one another in silos.
 Whether you pay annually or monthly, Blitzscaling offers members access to live events, case studies, frameworks, courses to scale your roadmap, and connectivity on a global level with others in the community.
 By giving members multiple touchpoints, they're creating more comprehensive learning experiences and delivering information in fresh formats for more impactful understanding.